 What we’re about

-Getting away from the city and into the wild takes effort.
+Wilderness Union makes it easy to get into the wild and find your outdoor crew.
 We plan regular, unique trips with great people each weekend, and arrange the transport along with all the gear you'll need.
 All you need do is show up.

 We plan wilderness adventures to show you more of Ontario than you thought possible, and feel reset after the weekend.
 All of our trips are professionally guided and we do a huge variety of activities with regular hikes, camping, paddling, skiing, snowboarding and other special adventures.